kristinakoneva/infinum-academy-shows-app-kristinakoneva/README.md

 The application starts with the login screen where the user is required to enter an email and a password to continue. <br /><br />
 The email and password must be inputted in the correct format, otherwise the Login button is disabled, an error message is displayed and the user cannot continue to the next screen.
 An example of a correct email format is: username@gmail.com and the password must contain at least 6 characters. <br /> <br />
-If the user has checked the Remember me checkbox (as shown in the second image), the next time the user opens the app, they will be directly taken to the Shows screen, without the need to log in again. <br /> <br />
+If the user has checked the Remember me checkbox, the next time the user opens the app, they will be directly taken to the Shows screen, without the need to log in again. <br /> <br />
-A click on the Login button takes the user to the next screen - the Shows screen. <br /> <br />
+If the user logs in successfully, a click on the Login button takes the user to the next screen - the Shows screen. <br /> <br />
+If the login fails, the user will be notified with a Toast at the bottom of the screen. <br /> <br />
-If the user clicks on the Register button, they will be taken to the Register screen and if they Register successfully, they will still need to login before they continue.
+If the user clicks on the Register button, they will be taken to the Register screen and if they Register successfully, they will be taken back to the Login screen and they will still need to login before they continue.
 The third image shows how the Login screen looks when the user is coming from the Register screen after a successful registration. <br /> <br />
 The user must be connected to the Internet in order to login, otherwise this will be displayed: <br /> <br />
 <img src="README_images/no_internet_error_login.png" width="30%" height="30%"/>